-Assets which have not been admitted to the official market on a stock exchange or are not incorporated into an organised market may also be acquired for a sub-fund.
-The purchase of such assets is associated with the risk of illiquidity premiums which may result in considerable price fluctuations of the sub-fund's assets, such that problems may arise especially when such assets are sold on to third parties.
+Assets which have not been admitted to the official market on a stock exchange or are not incorporated into an organised market may also be acquired for the Fund.
+The purchase of such assets is associated with the risk of illiquidity premiums which may result in considerable price fluctuations of the Fund's assets, such that problems may arise especially when such assets are sold on to third parties.
 Problems of this sort may also occur in connection with assets that are authorised for trading on a stock exchange or included on an organised market.

-The Management Company has laid down the following written principles and procedures enabling it to monitor liquidity risks: Taking into account the investment strategies set out in the "Overview of the sub-fund" in the "Investment policy" section, the liquidity profile of each sub-fund is as follows: The liquidity profile of each sub-fund is determined by its structure in terms of the assets and liabilities contained in the sub-fund as well as the investor structure of the sub-fund.
-The sub-fund's liquidity profile thus results from this information, taken as a whole.
-In connection with the assets and liabilities of the sub-fund, the liquidity profile of the sub-fund is based on liquidity estimates for each of the individual investment instruments and their share in the portfolio.
+The Management Company has laid down the following written principles and procedures enabling it to monitor liquidity risks: Taking into account the investment strategy set out in Article 20 "Investment Policy" of the Special Regulations, the Fund's liquidity profile is as follows:

+The liquidity profile of a fund is determined by its structure in terms of the assets and liabilities contained in the Fund, as well as the investor structure of the Fund.
+The Fund's liquidity profile thus results from this information, taken as a whole.
+In connection with the assets and liabilities of the Fund, the liquidity profile of the Fund is based on liquidity estimates for each of the individual investment instruments and their contribution to the portfolio.
 For each investment instrument, a range of factors such as trading volumes or instrument category are taken into account, as well as qualitative analyses where appropriate.
 The Management Company has established the redemption principles set out in Article 7 "Redemption of Units" of the Management Regulations.
-The Management Company monitors the liquidity risks at sub-fund level in a multistage process.
-Liquidity information is produced both for the underlying investment instruments in the sub-fund and for cash inflow and outflow.
+The Management Company monitors the liquidity risks at Fund level in a multi-stage process.
+Liquidity information is produced both for the underlying investment instruments in the Fund and for cash inflow and outflow.
 In addition to ongoing monitoring of the liquidity situation based on indicators, scenario-based simulations are undertaken.
-These examine the effects that different assumptions about asset liquidity in the sub-fund will have on the capacity to handle the simulated cash outflows.
-Both quantitative and qualitative factors will then be used to produce an overall estimate of the sub-fund's liquidity risk.
+These examine the effects that different assumptions about asset liquidity in the Fund will have on the capacity to handle the simulated cash outflows.
+Both quantitative and qualitative factors will then be used to produce an overall estimate of the Fund's liquidity